grid-line

 Cybersecurity Growth Rate

-Statistics show that information security analyst roles will increase by 33% between 2020 and 2030.
+A US Bureau of Labor forecast indicates that information security analyst roles will increase by 33% between 2023 and 2033.
+That’s much faster than average.

-This will result in more than 16,000 open roles each year.
+This will result in more than 17,000 openings each year.

 Data Breach Statistics